Barycentric bounds on the error exponents of quantum hypothesis exclusion: Quantum channel exclusion

-When the experimenter is allowed to invoke the processing device $n$ times, the most general strategy for channel exclusion is a so-called \emph{adaptive} strategy, represented by a quantum comb with $n$ empty slots~\cite{gutoski2007GeneralTheoryQuantum,chiribella2008MemoryEffectsQuantum,chiribella2008QuantumCircuitArchitecture}.
-Specifically, such a strategy consists of (i) preparing a bipartite state, (ii) passing one system of the state through the device in each of the $n$ invocations with ancillary global processing between invocations, and (iii) measuring the state after the final invocation and submitting the outcome (see Figure~\ref{fig:exclusion-channel} for an illustration).
+When the experimenter is allowed to invoke the processing device $n$ times, the most general strategy for channel exclusion is a so-called \emph{adaptive} strategy, represented by a quantum comb with $n$ empty slots~\cite{gutoski2007GeneralTheoryQuantum,chiribella2008MemoryEffectsQuantum,chiribella2008QuantumCircuitArchitecture}.\footnote{Throughout Sec.~\ref{sec:exclusion-channel}, we focus on the setting where the experimenter can invoke a single processing device $n$ times; in this setting the most general strategy is an adaptive strategy, since the $n$ invocations are intrinsically associated with a definite causal order.
+In Appendix~\ref{app:indefinite}, we consider a more permissive setting where the experimenter has access to $n$ copies of a processing device and can invoke each copy a single time; in this setting, strategies beyond adaptive ones are possible, as the $n$ copies of the device can be arranged following an indefinite causal order~\cite{chiribella2013QuantumComputationsDefinite,bavaresco2021StrictHierarchyParallel} (see Remark~\ref{rem:indefinite}).} Specifically, such a strategy consists of (i) preparing a bipartite state, (ii) passing one system of the state through the device in each of the $n$ invocations with ancillary global processing between invocations, and (iii) measuring the state after the final invocation and submitting the outcome (see Figure~\ref{fig:exclusion-channel} for an illustration).
 The strategy is adaptive in the sense that the input of each invocation is allowed to depend on the outputs of all previous invocations.
-For $i\in[r]$, let $A_i\cong A$ and $B_i\cong B$ denote the input and output system of the $i$th invocation of the processing device, respectively.
+When such dependence between invocations is absent, we say that the strategy is a \emph{parallel} strategy.
+For $i\in[n]$, let $A_i\cong A$ and $B_i\cong B$ denote the input and output system of the $i$th invocation of the processing device, respectively.
 Formally, an adaptive strategy with $n$ invocations is represented by a tuple

 where $\rho\in\s{D}_{R_1A_1}$ is a state, $\ch{A}_i\in\s{C}_{R_iB_i\to R_{i+1}A_{i+1}}$ is a channel for each $i\in[n-1]$, and $\Lambda_{[r]}\in\s{M}_{R_nB_n,r}$ is a POVM.
 We introduce the following shorthand for intermediate states, as also marked in Figure~\ref{fig:exclusion-channel}: